rishitiwari08/Numerical_Methods_Analysis/README.md

 This repository contains numerical methods analysis and implementations using Python.
 The project explores various mathematical functions and optimization techniques using `spotPython`.
 It includes contour plots, variable importance analysis, and function evaluations.

 ## 📂 Project Structure
-📦 Numerical_Methods_Analysis
-├── 📂 src/ # Python scripts for numerical analysis
+- `src/` - Contains the main optimization script.
-├── 📂 notebook_results/ # Jupyter Notebook output in PDF format
+- `notebook_result/` - Jupyter Notebook in pdf for visualization.
-├── 📜 requirements.txt # Dependencies for running the project
-└── 📜 README.md # Project documentation